 per £1 spent

-|Additional Rewards Info||Refund Protection (90 days to return, receive max £200 per item, max £750 per annum).
+|Additional Rewards Info||Refund Protection - provides refunds to cardmembers in the event of any retailer, online or offline, refusing to refund the value of any goods taken back within 90 days of them being purchased, maximum £200, max £750 per annum.
 Global Assist - 24/7 help available when travelling outside the UK.
 Access to tickets for must-see music, theatre and film events, often before they go on sale to the general public with American Express Experiences.
 Eligible for American Express Connect where cardmembers can choose offers from selected retailers to obtain discounts or cashback.|

 Chris Lilly is a publisher at finder.com.
-He's a specialist in credit-based products including business and personal loans, mortgages and credit cards, and is passionate about helping UK consumers make informed decisions about their borrowing.
+He's a specialist in personal finance, from day-to-day banking to investing to borrowing, and is passionate about helping UK consumers make informed decisions about their money.
 In his spare time Chris likes forcing his kids to exercise more.

 As with any rewards card, if you carry a balance from month to month, what you’ll pay in interest will almost certainly outweigh what you’ll earn in rewards.
 Clear your balance in full each month, however, and you’ll take advantage of the card’s interest-free grace period on purchases – meaning it doesn’t have to cost you a penny.

-When it comes to repayments, you can make manual repayments online or over the phone (0800 917 8047), or alternatively set up a direct debit.
-A direct debit is a great idea because it protects you from forgetting to make a repayment and either damaging your credit score, getting hit with a penalty fee or losing any promotional rates as a result.
-You can arrange a direct debit for repayments when you apply for the credit card.
-The table below shows the options available.
+A direct debit protects you from forgetting to make a repayment and either damaging your credit score, getting hit with a penalty fee (£12) or losing any promotional rates as a result.

 Choose from the following direct debit options for your monthly repayments: